-The term 'Credit Ratings Agencies' is explained in detail and with examples in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Credit Ratings Agencies' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Credit Ratings Agencies are those companies whose purpose is to consider and report on the financial strength which firms and government agencies demonstrate.
 They report on national as well as international corporations and agencies in this capacity.
 Their reports are most interested in the ability of the entities in question to fulfill their obligations for both principal and interest repayments of their bonds and other kinds of debts.
 Besides this, the various ratings agencies carefully examine and review the conditions and terms on every debt issue.

 The end result of the agencies’ work is to release a credit rating on both the debt issues in particular and the debt issuers more generally.
 When they agencies have high confidence that the issuer will be able to meet their debt servicing of principal and interest as promised, they will issue a high credit rating.
 When the opposite is true, the credit rating will be lower.
 It is entirely possible for a particular issue of debt to receive a differing credit rating from the issuer.
 This heavily depends on the particular terms of the issuer.

 The impacts of these debt issue ratings are enormous in the industry and for the specific issuers in question.
 Those debt issues that obtain the best credit ratings will receive the most attractive interest rates from the credit markets.
 This is because the confidence of investors in an entity’s capability of making their various payment obligations comes down to the credit ratings agencies review, analyses and especially ratings.
 Since the interest rates which investors demand for a specific debt issue will be inversely correlated to the borrower’s particular creditworthiness, weaker borrowers will have to pay more while the stronger ones will enjoy paying less.